 The court agreed with us that the insurance company assumptions were wrong, that the motorcyclist was not speeding; he could not possibly have had enough time to avoid the accident; and his failure to wear glasses was not a cause of the accident.
 We also proved that the driver, who said she saw the motorcycle, misjudged the speed and distance of the motorcycle.
 The court ruled that the driver was 100% at fault.

-Because we won summary judgment, if there is a trial, the jury will not be able to decide who is at fault and will only be able to decide how much money to award.
+Because we won summary judgment, at the trial the jury was not allowed to decide who was at fault and was only allowed to decide how much money to award.
+The jury, at the trial in New York State Supreme Court Suffolk County, awarded $425,000 for our client’s broken leg.
 Summary judgment also entitles the motorcyclist to 9% interest.

 At HURT911® you can speak with Dream Team Partners Rob Plevy, Esq. and Phil Franckel, Esq. whenever you need throughout your case and afterward, days/nights/weekends.